gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-drawing-without-data.md

 {{{example url="../webgl-no-data-triangles-circles.html"}}}

-And of course we could apply the the same things we did above to make a rain of circles.
+And of course we could apply the same things we did above to make a rain of circles.
 That probably has no point so I'm not going to go through it but it does show making triangles in the vertex shader with no data.

-The above technique could be used for making rectangles or squares instead, then generating UV coordinates, passing those the the fragment shader and texture mapping our generated geometry.
+The above technique could be used for making rectangles or squares instead, then generating UV coordinates, passing those the fragment shader and texture mapping our generated geometry.
 This might be good for falling snowflakes or leaves that actually flip around in 3D by applying the 3D techniques we used in the articles